thephpleague/csv/docs/9.0/reader/records.md

 ### Usage with the column names

-If the `RecordSet::getColumnNames` is not an empty `array`.
+If the `ResultSet::getColumnNames` is not an empty `array`.
 It's result will be combine to the found records to return associated arrays whose indexes are composed of the colum names.

 ~~~php
 <?php